The senior comprehensive project consists of a research paper of 35-50 pages and an oral presentation.

-Through the process of researching and writing the comprehensive paper, Religious Studies majors will hone their abilities for independent research and analysis.
-You will develop a research question, locate appropriate sources, identify the key issues related to your topic, make interesting and significant contributions to the current scholarly discussion, and communicate your ideas clearly and persuasively.
-Below is a list of the steps you will need to take in order to achieve this goal.
-You should refer back to this worksheet repeatedly throughout the research and writing phases of your work.
+Through the process of researching and writing the comprehensive paper, Religious Studies majors will develop a research question, locate appropriate sources, identify the key issues related to your topic, make interesting and significant contributions to the current scholarly discussion, and communicate your ideas (in written and oral formats) clearly and persuasively.
+Below is a list of the tasks you will undertake throughout the comps process.
+RELS majors should refer back to this page repeatedly throughout the research and writing phases of your work.
 The best comprehensive papers are those that continually reflect on and refine their thesis, methodology, sources, and organization.
-In the end, a polished comprehensive paper will reflect multiple revisions.
-Here are the steps you ought to follow to complete a successful comprehensive paper:

 Choose a topic.